Sicilian Wars: Third Sicilian War (398–393 BC)

 Finally, he laid siege to Syracuse itself after decisively defeating the Greeks in the naval Battle of Catana.
 The siege met with great success throughout 397 BC, but in 396 BC plague again ravaged the Carthaginian forces, and they collapsed.
 Carthage lost her new Greek conquests but retained control over the western territories and the Elymians.
 No treaty was signed between the belligerents to signal the end of the war.

-Dionysius soon rebuilt his power and sacked Solus in 396 BC.
+Dionysius soon rebuilt his power and sacked Soluntum in 396 BC.
 He was engaged in eastern Sicily during 396-393 BC, including the Siege of Tauromenium (394 BC).
 At this time, Carthage was occupied in Africa dealing with a rebellion.
 In 393 BC, Mago II, successor of Himilco, led an attack on Messina, but was defeated near Abacaenum by Dionysius.
 Reinforced by Carthage, Mago led another expedition through central Sicily, but ran into trouble near the River Chrysas.
 Dionysius also faced difficulties of his own, and a peace treaty was concluded that basically ensured Carthage and Syracuse left each other alone in their respective spheres of influence.